-The film's main title song "All Time High" sung by Rita Coolidge made it to the Top 40 in the USA charts.
-There it charted on 2 July 1983 and went to No. #36.
-But the song went to the No. #1 spot on the US Billboard Adult Contemporary Charts.
-A cover version of the song performed by Pulp can be heard on the David Arnold Bond song compilation album, "Shaken and Stirred: the David Arnold James Bond Project".
-Pulp once wrote a song for Tomorrow Never Dies (1997) which was not used for that movie.
+The film's main title song, "All Time High", sung by Rita Coolidge, made it to the Top 40 on the U.S. charts.
+There, it charted on July 2, 1983, and went to number thirty-six.
+But the song went to the number one spot on the U.S. Billboard Adult Contemporary Charts.
+A cover version of the song, performed by Pulp, can be heard on the David Arnold Bond song compilation album, "Shaken and Stirred: the David Arnold James Bond Project".
+Pulp once wrote a song for Tomorrow Never Dies (1997), which was not used for that movie.

-Some of the exterior scenes at the Circus (set in Germany), were actually filmed at the American Air force Base at Upper Heyford, England.
+Some of the exterior scenes at the Circus (set in Germany), were filmed at the U.S. Air force Base, in Upper Heyford, England.
 This is especially seen when Bond is driving through the unguarded main gate, when he crashes through the barricade on the flight line, and the wide shot of the circus performer trailers.
-F-111 aircraft can be seen in the back round.
-These were the actual aircraft stationed at the base at that time.
+F-111 aircraft can be seen in the background.
+These were the aircraft stationed at the base at that time.

 Though an Indian location had been previously mooted for Live and Let Die (1973), India only really became a choice when location scouts came across the city of Udaipur and its local leader allowed full co-operation and access to its architecturally stunning palaces.

-13th James Bond movie in the Eon Productions series and the sixth to star Roger Moore as James Bond.
-With this movie, Moore equaled the number of James Bond movies that original James Bond Sean Connery had made in the official series.
+Thirteenth James Bond movie in the Eon Productions franchise, and the sixth to star Sir Roger Moore as Bond.
+With this movie, Moore equalled the number of Bond movies that Sir Sean Connery had made in the official franchise.

-An octopus is said to have inspired the title of the original Octopussy short story.
-Octopussy was also the name of a coracle given to Ian Fleming by friend, neighbor and lover Blanche Blackwell as a present for staying at Goldeneye.
-Ian Fleming derived the "Pussy" name itself from agent Pussy Deakin aka Livia Stela.
-The Octopussy name specifically is said to have been named after Fleming's pet octopus.
+An octopus is said to have inspired the title of the original short story.
+Octopussy was also the name of a coracle given to Ian Fleming by friend, neighbor, and lover Blanche Blackwell, as a present for staying at Goldeneye.
+Ian Fleming derived the "Pussy" name itself from Agent Pussy Deakin, a.k.a.
+Livia Stela.
+The "Octopussy" name, specifically, is said to have been named after Fleming's pet octopus.
 Ian Fleming based the character of Pussy Galore in the novel (and later film) Goldfinger (1964) on Blanche Blackwell.

-The two primary gadgets Bond receives from Q (a pen containing acid and a watch with video capability) are similar to two gadgets given to Evelyn Trimble (aka James Bond) in the 1967 version of Casino Royale.
+The two primary gadgets Bond receives from Q (a pen containing acid, and a watch with video capability) are similar to two gadgets given to Evelyn Trimble, a.k.a.
+James Bond, in Casino Royale (1967).
 Bond even repeats the same "poison pen letter" joke that invited eyerolls in the earlier film.